fabberr/.dotfiles/README.md

 Once cloned, you can navigate to the repo and start using Stow to install configuration [packages](https://www.gnu.org/software/stow/manual/stow.html#Terminology).
 For a full list of available packages names, see **[# Packages](#packages)** below.

-⚠️ **Always ensure the `stow` package is the first to be stowed on a fresh installation** to avoid issues with unwanted files being symlinked to the target directory when the [Global Ignore List](https://www.gnu.org/software/stow/manual/stow.html#Types-And-Syntax-Of-Ignore-Lists) is not present while stowing other packages.
+⚠️ **Always ensure the `stow` package is the first to be installed on fresh installs** to avoid issues with unwanted files being symlinked to the target directory when the [Global Ignore List](https://www.gnu.org/software/stow/manual/stow.html#Types-And-Syntax-Of-Ignore-Lists) is not present while stowing other packages.

 ```shell
 cd .dotfiles/